rackerlabs/support-how-to/content/cloud-servers/create-a-new-user-and-grant-permissions-in-mysql.md

 product_url: cloud-servers
 ---

 The article describes the MySQL&reg; database permissions.
 It also describes how to create a new user and grant or revoke permissions.

 ### Using MySQL commands

-Following are helpful suggestions for MySQL commands:
+Following are helpful suggestions for MySQL commands.

 #### Capitalization